serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

   printMe _ = putStrLn "Instance for a Functor"
 ```

-And now we get the error
+And now we get the error:

 ```
 • No instance for (Functor MyType) arising from a use of ‘printMe’